 Passing through a tiny hamlet of stone houses where cows and horses graze peacefully surrounded by hanging glaciers, we’ll stop in the small village of les Contamines for a night at a friendly local hotel.
 Our luggage will meet us here.

 Bourg St. Maurice/les Chapieux – A quick bus ride or an easy valley walk brings us to our trailhead at Notre Dame de la Gorge, a small chapel at the very end of the valley rebuilt in 1699.

 Hiking up along an old Roman road, we continue the TMB tour with a long, steady ascent across two lofty passes, Col de la Croix du Bonhomme and Col du Bonhomme.
-After lunch near the pass, we’ll descend into the Valle de Glaciers, and take a short taxi ride to our hotel in nearby Bourg St Maurice, where we have a lovely 3-star hotel for the night.
+After lunch near the pass, we’ll descend to les Chapieux, and take a short taxi ride to our hotel in nearby Bourg St Maurice, where we have a lovely 3-star hotel for the night.

 Courmayeur – A quick transfer brings us to the trailhead in the Valle des Glaciers.
 Leaving France, a gradual ascent through quiet alp pastures leads to the Col de la Seigne and into Italy.